loswaldo/cub3d/README.md

 # cub3D
-*Project inspired*
+*Project inspired by*
 **"Wolfenstein 3D"**
 *game, which was the first FPS ever.
-The goal of the project was create a little game use ray-casting.*
+The goal of the project was to create a little game using ray-casting.*
-*We need make a dynamic view inside a maze.
-I use miniLibX(tiny graphics library)*
+*We had to make a dynamic view inside a maze.
+I used miniLibX(tiny graphics library)*

 **use the --recursive flag for correct clone project**